Linaro/lava/doc/content/technical-references/job-definition/actions/deploy/index.md

 ## Artifacts

-In the deploy action, the following parameters are available for artefacts
+In the deploy action, the following parameters are available for artifacts
 downloads:

 * archive